pyprojectx/px-utils/README.md

 ## pmv
 usage: pmv [-h] source_files [source_files ...] destination

 Move source files to a destination directory.
-The source be multiple files or globs.
+The source can be multiple files or globs.
 Files are moved preserving directory structure.

 positional arguments:
   source_files  The files to move.
 Can be multiple files/globs.
 IMPORTANT: